Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-“Apathy” rolls out with thunderous drums and an immediate run up into decidedly more aggressive attitude and energy.
-The music is matched by the vocals as the song reaches a quick state of a more noise-y or post-rock type feel in its content.
+“Apathy” rolls out with thunderous drums and an immediate run-up into decidedly more aggressive attitude and energy.
+The music is matched by the vocals as the song reaches a quick state of a more noise-y or post-rock type feels in its content.

 From there, the final track, “Flowers In Your Garden“, also takes on another chameleon-like state of southern metal styling.
-Crunchy riffs, barreling rhythms and seemingly real life lyrics all lie within.
-There is no question that Marmora cover a lot aerospace in a relatively short span on this EP.
+Crunchy riffs, barreling rhythms and seemingly real-life lyrics all lie within.
+There is no question that Marmora covers a lot of aerospace in a relatively short span on this EP.